Hotel Services & Amenities

 Public Area Signage

-Health and hygiene reminders are posted throughout the property, including physical distancing and the proper way to wear, handle and dispose of masks.
+Health and hygiene reminders are posted throughout the property, including physical distancing.

 Signage is posted throughout the property reminding service professionals of the proper way to wear, handle and dispose of masks, use gloves (in positions deemed appropriate by medical experts), how to wash hands and sneeze, and to avoid touching their faces.